-Sydney International Rowing Regatta – Penrith – 19th March to 25th March
+Sydney International Rowing Regatta – Penrith – 25th to 31st March 2019

 The Sydney International Rowing Regatta is the biggest regatta in Australia attracting the best rowers from around globe.
 A highlight is when it’s ‘Aussie against Aussie’ as NSW beats all the other states to win the Interstate Regatta Trophy.
 Well maybe…